National Premier Soccer League: Status

 Officially the USSF does not recognize formal levels of the soccer pyramid below the professional 3rd tier.
 The USSF does not officially recognize distinctions between amateur soccer leagues in the United States.
 However, the USASA sanctions affiliated, but separately run, national leagues that are recognized in practical terms as playing at a higher level than the USASA state association leagues; for example, they receive automatic berths to the US Open Cup.
+In November 2022, USASA announced it had established a Tier 1, which would be its top national tier.
+This designation would be based on financial stability and sustainability.
+After 20 years of association with USASA, NPSL would become their first Tier 1 league.

 The National Premier Soccer League attracts top amateur talent from around the United States.
 NPSL does not have any age limits or restrictions, thus incorporating both college players and former professional players alike.

+Regional Conferences

+In the fall of 2024, NPSL announced the establishment of regional conference leagues that will provide a path for more teams to reach the Tier 1 status full NPSL teams have with USASA.
+The first conference will be the Pacific Conference and will exist of the following six teams: JASA Redwood City, Marin County SC, Racing Sacramento City FC, Real San Jose, San Leandro United FC, and Yemen United California.
+The new conference will start in the fall of 2024.
+In September 2025, NPSL announced changes to their plans for their regional conferences, officially naming them NPSL–RL and naming Jason Brown managing director.
+The new regional conferences will run both spring and fall seasons, starting in the spring of 2026.